taosdata/timeseriesdatabase-comparisons/README.md

-# influxdb-comparisons
+# timeseriesdatabase-comparisons
-This repo contains code for benchmarking InfluxDB against other databases and time series solutions.
+This repo is forked from repo of contains code for benchmarking InfluxDB against other databases and time series solutions.
 You can access the [detailed technical writeups for each here](https://influxdata.com/technical-papers/).

 Current databases supported: